 For the year ended December 31, 2006, five customers accounted for 100% of our total sales volumes at the Robinson's Bend Field.
 Specifically, Interconn Resources Inc., BP Energy Company, Enterprise Alabama, ConocoPhillips and Coral Energy Resources, L.P. accounted for approximately 30%, 20%, 18%, 17% and 15%, respectively, of our total sales volumes.
+In the Cherokee Basin, the majority of our sales of natural gas are to Scissortail Energy, LLC, CIMA Energy Ltd., and CCG.
+Our oil production is primarily purchased by Sunoco Inc. In July 2007, we entered into an agreement with Bear Energy LP to purchase the majority of our natural gas produced in the Robinson's Bend Field.
 To the extent these and other customers reduce the volumes of natural gas that they purchase from us and are not replaced by new customers, our revenues and cash available for distribution could decline.